pdbousounis/SNV2/README.md

 Visualize individual SNV-SNV correlations across all patients as scatter plots

 #### Input arguments:
-1. <prefix>_SNV2_Output directory from previous step
+* (prefix)_SNV2_Output directory from previous step
-2. Designate data to plot, one of 'cis' or 'trans'
+* Designate data to plot, one of 'cis' or 'trans'
-3. Desired prefix for output file
+* Desired prefix for output file

 #### Output:
+In the (prefix)_SNV2_Output directory from the previous step:
-1. A single .png file of the top 200 significant (FDR < 0.05) SNV-SNV correlations, sorted by lowest FDR value
+* A single .png file of the top 200 significant (FDR < 0.05) SNV-SNV correlations, sorted by lowest FDR value

 #### Sample command:
 ```